albill/albill.github.com/_posts/2007-03-24-japanese-trip-this-fall.markdown

 ---
+author: admin
+date: '2007-03-24 01:37:23'
 layout: post
+slug: japanese-trip-this-fall
+status: publish
 title: Japanese Trip this Fall
-published: true
-meta:
-  ljID: "2436"
-tags:
+wordpress_id: '1574'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <a href="http://www.flickr.com/photos/albill/432174497/" title="Photo Sharing"><img src="http://farm1.static.flickr.com/163/432174497_5cbdd0b002_o.jpg" alt="Gorinto Stupa" align="right" height="393" hspace="10" vspace="10" width="233" /></a>R and I went over to the city this evening to meet with one of her old friends from back in the day in high school, Isaac.
 R mentioned that he lived in Japan at some point when we were on our way over so I made a point of bringing up our impending trip when we were all chatting.